 In 1961, Palms Australia held its first ever Orientation Course for Australians undertaking an assignment abroad.
-Since then Palms Australia’s expert-led training has become nationally renowned as essential preparation for effective engagement in international development.
+Since then Palms has become Palms International Volunteering and our expert-led training has become nationally renowned as essential preparation for effective engagement in international development.

-Pre-departure preparation is an important part of making an effective contribution overseas and a compulsory step in preparation for our international program participants.
-Whether working in development, diplomacy or business, the impact of miscommunication across cultures should not be underestimated.
+Pre-departure preparation is an important part of cultural preparation for making an effective contribution overseas and a compulsory step in preparation for our international program participants.
+Whether working in development, diplomacy or business, the impact of miscommunication or misguided understanding of a volunteer’s role across cultures should not be underestimated.
 A small early investment in preparation when working in a new culture can have an invaluable impact.

 Our training philosophy